Chicken noodle soup is the ultimate comfort food. This easy soup recipe can be made in your slow cooker or Instant Pot.

 - Add celery, carrots, and onions and cook for a 5-7 minutes or until vegetables are soft.
 Add garlic and cook an additional minutes.

-- Add broth and deglaze the bottom of the pressure cooker by scraping all the bits off with a wooden spoon.
+- Add broth & water.
+If needed, deglaze the bottom of the pressure cooker by scraping all the bits off with a wooden spoon.

 - Stir in the remaining ingredients EXCEPT the uncooked pasta.